gargpriyank/IBM-Edge-Workshop/docs/reference-architecture-clusters.md

-# IBM Edge Application Manager - Reference Architecture for Clusters
+# IEAM  Reference Architecture for Clusters

 - Focus is on edge server tier with higher compute need for edge data processing needed for advanced visualization and AI analytics.